jhyche80-jpg/IpTracker-/README.md

 The IP Address Tracker is a web application that allows users to track any IP address or domain and view its geolocation on an interactive map.
 The app fetches IP information using the IP Geolocation API by IPify and displays the results with an interactive map powered by LeafletJS.
 The interface is fully responsive and includes accessibility features for a better user experience.

+You can find the depployed site here at https://jhyche80-jpg.github.io/IpTracker-/ .
 ### Features
 1. Display the visitor’s own IP address and location on page load.
 2. Search for any IP address or domain and display: